CTCycle/XREPORT-radiological-reports-generator/README.md

 - Runtime/process settings: `settings/.env`
 - Backend defaults: `settings/configurations.json`
 - Database configuration: `settings/.env`
+- Curated local inference catalog: `settings/inference_models.json`

 ### 7.1 Database initialization behavior

 - SQLite mode (`XREPORT_DB_BACKEND=sqlite`):
   - On application startup, if `app/resources/database.db` does not exist, the app initializes the SQLite schema automatically.
-  - If the file already exists, startup skips initialization.
+  - Existing schemas are validated.
+On this inference-first branch, a legacy inference schema must be recreated; SQLAlchemy `create_all` does not migrate columns.
 - PostgreSQL mode (`XREPORT_DB_BACKEND=postgresql`):
-  - Application startup never initializes PostgreSQL automatically.
+  - Use a disposable feature-branch database and recreate it if startup reports legacy inference columns.
-  - PostgreSQL initialization is manual via `start_on_windows.ps1` option `3`, which runs `app/scripts/initialize_database.py`.
+  - Initialization is also available through `start_on_windows.ps1` option `3`, which runs `app/scripts/initialize_database.py`.
-  - The same script can also initialize SQLite if SQLite mode is active, but this is optional because SQLite auto-initializes on first startup.

 See also `assets/docs/` for architecture, runtime, operations, and troubleshooting guidance.